jk1652/WebCheckersApp/docs/DesignDoc.md

 > and could only move their colored pieces

 ### Roadmap of Enhancements
-> _Provide a list of top-level features in the order you plan to consider them._

-> The enhancements that we decided to go with were to add an AI opponent to play against
+  >The enhancements that we decided to go with were to add AI opponent with varying difficulties to play against
-> and to add asynchronous play.
+  >and to add asynchronous play.

-> For the AI opponent from the homepage you would be able to press a button to
+  >For the AI opponent enhancement, the user would be presented three varying difficulties on the homepage to
-> play against an opponent that makes their turn right after you submit your own.
+  >play against.
+After selecting a difficulty, the AI will reactively submit moves once the user submits their move.

-> For the asynchronous play we allow you to save the game when it is your turn, in which
+  >For the asynchronous play the user is able to save the game when it is their turn, in which
-> both players will be exited from the game state and returned to the homepage in which you can
+  >both players will be exited from the game state and returned to the homepage in which you can
-> then load the saved game
+  >then load the saved game as long as the opponent is not in another game.

 ## Application Domain